The Art of LEDs

 A lot of games will exhibit some kind of ghosting in at least a few sockets, so I’ll use 1SMD, non-ghosting bulbs for inserts.

-At the risk of lowering sales, I’m finding that I prefer incandescent flashers.
+I prefer my flashers on the dimmer side.
 While dramatic and artsy, the quick switching from dark to extremely bright isn’t easy on my eyes (like opening a door from a dark room and emerging into sunlight) and makes it hard for me to track the ball.
-I’m not alone: I’ve reduced the flasher effects to the minimum on all my games on location and it has reduced player complaints.
-No one has ever said they wish my games blinded them more frequently.
+8SMD flashers are our most popular, but we also carry Retro Flashers, which are more akin to the brightness of incandescent flashers.

 Notes on Eras & Manufacturers